-San Juan River tributaries, San Juan County

-Comb Wash (San Juan County) from the confluence with the San Juan River upstream to headwaters; Montezuma Creek (San Juan County) from the confluence with the San Juan River upstream to headwaters; Recapture Creek (San Juan County) from the confluence with the San Juan River upstream to the Recapture Reservoir dam.
+San Juan River tributaries, San Juan County (a) Comb Wash (San Juan County) from the confluence with the San Juan River upstream to headwaters; Montezuma Creek (San Juan County) from the confluence with the San Juan River upstream to headwaters; Recapture Creek (San Juan County) from the confluence with the San Juan River upstream to the Recapture Reservoir dam.

 - No limit for channel catfish. - No limit for burbot, northern pike, smallmouth bass or walleye.
-Anglers may not release any of these fish, which must be immediately killed. - Santa Clara River, Washington County No limit on smallmouth bass.
+Anglers may not release any of these fish, which must be immediately killed.